 The best academic blogs

 Academic cultural critique is best served in blog form.
 Thankfully, there is a slew of academic blogs on the interwebs, waiting to dish.
-Blogs commenting on funding and higher education policy.
-Blogs mulling over early-career research struggles or musing about the ever-elusive path to tenure.
+Some blogs commenting on funding and higher education policy.
+Other blogs mulling over early-career research struggles or musing about the ever-elusive path to tenure.
 Blogs with tips to help you get to grips with conference etiquette, and with toolkits for surviving academic life.

-Whether you want to discover what’s brewing in the world of scholarly publishing or learn what researchers think about particular areas of academia, academic blogs are a great form of online engagement.
+Whether you want to discover what’s brewing in the world of scholarly publishing or learn what researchers think about particular areas of academia, academic blogs are a great form of online engagement outside of your regular engagement at an academic conference.
 You could read all day and your journey would be only part-way begun.
-So we’ve picked the 14 best academic blogs for you to investigate.
+So we’ve picked the 15 best academic blogs for you to investigate.
 Here they are, in no particular order:

 1. The Thesis Whisperer